-Capillary routing seeks to minimize the impact of individual link failures on real-time streaming, requiring from the encoder a less effort for recovering the failure.
+Capillary routing aims at minimizing the impact of individual link failures on real-time streaming, requiring from the encoder a less effort for recovering the failure.

-The strategy for capillary routing can be best defined by describing an iterative Linear Programming (LP) process transforming a simple single-path flow into a capillary route.
+Capillary routing may be implemented by an iterative Linear Programming (LP) process transforming a simple single-path flow into a capillary route.
 First minimize the maximal value of the load of links by minimizing an upper bound value applied to all links.
 By balancing so the maximal load values for all links, in the first layer, the full mass of the flow is split equally across the available parallel routes.
 Then, find the bottleneck links of the first layer.
-By maintaining the first upper bound (applied to all links) on its minimal level, minimize the maximal load of the remaining links by minimizing a new upper bound value applied to all links except the bottleneck links of the first layer.
-This second iteration discovers the sub-routes and the subbottlenecks of the second layer.
-Then, minimize the maximal load of the remaining links, now also without the bottlenecks of the second layer (maintaining the first and second upper bounds at their lowest level), and continue the iteration until the entire footprint of the flow is discovered.
+By maintaining the first upper bound (applied to all links) on its minimal level, minimize the maximal load of the remaining links by minimizing a new upper bound value applied to all links of the links of the remaining links by minimizing a new upper bound value applied to all links of the second value applied to all links of the links of the second value applied to all links of the second value applied to all links of value applied to all links of value applied to all links by minimizing a new upper bound value applied to all links of value applied to all links of value applied to all links of value applied to all links by minimizing a new upper bound value applied to all links of value applied to all links of value applied to all links of value applied to all links except the bottleneck links of value applied to all links of value applied to all links except the bottleneck links of value applied to all links applied to all links of value applied to all links of value applied to all links except the bottleneck links of the second value applied to all links applied to all links the first layer.
+This second iteration discovers the subroutes and the sub-bottlenecks of the second layer.
+Then, minimize the maximal load of the remaining links, now also without the bottlenecks of the second layer (maintaining the first and second upper bounds at their lowest level).
+Continue the iteration until the entire footprint of the flow is discovered.
 A flow traversing a large dense network with hundreds of nodes may have hundreds of capillary routing layers.